-What you must pay whe n you get these services Services that are covered for you In-Network Out-of-Network Worldwide emergency and urgently needed care services Benefit includes: • Emergency care • Urgently needed care • Emergency/urgently needed care transportation services \$110 copay for each emer of the United States and it ER services cost sharing it admitted to the hospital we same condition. \$110 copay for each urger outside of the United States \$250 to \$300 copay for each urger outside of the United States and its territal If you are admitted to the for the same condition, you emergency room visit.
-If you receive emergency hospital and need inpatient emergency condition is stayour inpatient care at the authorized by the plan and sharing you would pay at If you receive emergency you may be required to patter to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on the plan reimburse you on Refer to Chapter 7 for informatical in the plan reimburse you on the pla es territories.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Worldwide emergency and urgently needed care services Benefit includes: • Emergency care • Urgently needed care • Emergency/urgently needed care transportation services \$110 copay for each emer of the United States and it ER services cost sharing it admitted to the hospital we same condition. \$110 copay for each urger outside of the United States \$250 to \$300 copay for each urger needed care transportation.
+United States and its territal If you are admitted to the for the same condition, you emergency room visit.
+If you receive emergency hospital and need inpatient emergency condition is st your inpatient care at the authorized by the plan and sharing you would pay at If you receive emergency you may be required to patthe plan reimburse you on Refer to Chapter 7 for information. es territories.
 Worldwide s waived if you are ithin 24 hours for the antly needed care visit es and its territories.
 In the emergency/urgently in service outside of the tories.
 In hospital within 48 hours ou pay \$0 for the care at an out-of-network at care after your abilized, you must have out-of-network hospital d your cost is the cost a network hospital.
 In care outside of the U.S., by for that care and have not you return home.